yahoo/tagchowder/README.md

 ### More information

 There is a tagsoup-friends mailing list hosted at Google Groups.
 You can join via the Web, or by sending a blank email to tagsoup-friends-subscribe@googlegroups.com.
 The archives are open to all. https://groups.google.com/forum/#!forum/tagsoup-friends

+### Contribute

+Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
+We welcome issues, questions, and pull requests.
+Pull Requests are welcome.

+## License

+This project is licensed under the terms of the [Apache 2.0](LICENSE-Apache-2.0) open source license.
+Please refer to [LICENSE](LICENSE) for the full terms.

 ### Attribution